 Take the first step toward a low conflict divorce by going together with your spouse to a consultation with a divorce mediator.
 Find out together how you can avoid a divorce war by choosing a process that can take you both through your divorce without fighting.
 Beginning the divorce process with mutual overall goals of (1) keeping conflict low, (2) protecting the emotional well-being of children, and (3) keeping divorce costs low, will set the best possible tone and likely result in a much better process.
 Your mediator will let you know your next steps from there.

 How does divorce work in Arizona?

 Divorce, simply put, is the legal process ending a marriage.
-In Arizona, the legal term for divorce is “dissolution of marriage.”
+The legal term for divorce in Arizona is “dissolution of marriage.”
 There are many decisions for you during the divorce process.
 The most common are dividing each and every asset and debt of the marriage, spousal maintenance (alimony), and parenting issues including parenting time, legal decision making, financial obligations and child support.

 Divorce Proceedings in Arizona

 The following are the steps that occur in divorce within the state of Arizona: